Shopify/shopify_app/docs/shopify_app/sessions.md

 The current Shopify user will be stored in the rails session at `session[:shopify_user]`

 ##### In-memory Session Storage for testing
 The `ShopifyApp` gem includes methods for in-memory storage for both shop and user sessions.
+In-memory storage is intended to be used in a testing environment, please use a persistent storage for your application.
 - [InMemoryShopSessionStore](https://github.com/Shopify/shopify_app/blob/main/lib/shopify_app/session/in_memory_shop_session_store.rb)
 - [InMemoryUserSessionStore](https://github.com/Shopify/shopify_app/blob/main/lib/shopify_app/session/in_memory_user_session_store.rb)

-You can configure the `ShopifyApp` configuration to use the in-memory storage method instead:
+You can configure the `ShopifyApp` configuration to use the in-memory storage method during manual testing:
 ```ruby
 # config/initializers/shopify_app.rb